home » photo, 35mm slide & negative scanning services reviews

 A high quality photo scanning service will scan your photos, 35mm slides and negatives, then correct them for damage such as scratches, fading, and color-shift (i.e. correct that pink, yellow or blue haze that sometimes develops over time on prints).
 Then they'll put them on their server where you can view or share them.
 You'll get your originals back along with the scanned images on DVD, CD or even on a hard drive.

-While there are numerous scanning services available, there are two that I particularly like and that have received numerous positive reviews:
+While there are numerous scanning services available, there is one that I particularly like and that has received numerous positive reviews:

 Photos can discolor or color shift over time (see first photo above).
 Luckily, they can be color-corrected (see 2nd photo) during the scanning process.